FREE YAWP Saturdays

 We ask that you come to YAWP ready to participate, think creatively, and work hard.
 We ask that you also respect your peers’ and instructors’ ideas.
 If you’re shy, that’s okay — we don’t make students read work they don’t want to.
 But we do encourage all YAWPers to stretch outside their comfort zone and make room for discovery!
 You may attend all of our events or just one of them, though we have plenty of students who come every month for an entire school year.

 What do I need to bring?
 (Pencils?
 Paper?)

 We’ll give you notebooks and pens.
 No homework.
 No need to bring a writing sample.
 Parents and guardians are always welcome to visit, though we ask them not to be in the classroom during writing.

 I’m in the 8th grade, but I really want to be a part of YAWP.
 Am I definitely excluded?

 Generally, YAWP is intended for high school students.
 If you are just about to enter high school and would like to be a part of YAWP, please contact us directly by emailing [email protected], and we will see if an accommodation can be made.
 No guarantees, but let's chat about it.

 Do I need to choose one genre to write for the entire year?

 Absolutely not!
 We actually encourage our writers to try all the different genres offered throughout the year; we promise that it will make you a more well-rounded artist.
-Novelists interested in their narrator’s prose and characters’ dialogue have everything to gain from workshops in poetry or screenwriting.
+Novelists interested in their narrator’s prose and characters’ dialogue have everything to gain from workshops in poetry or screenwriting or narrative nonfiction.
 We only ask that students remain in a single genre for their afternoon at Grub—in other words, please don't switch genres mid-workshop.